 Do you sign your work?

 I stamp the back of original paintings with my personal stamp.
-Any prints ordered after February 1, 2023, are shipped direct from my Chicago studio (with the exception of extra large print sizes) and are signed in pencil on the back.
+Prints are now shipped directly from my printers' studios, so they are no longer signed

 How long does shipping take?

-I go to the post office at least once a week, so print orders may take up to a week to dispatch.
+Prints typically dispatch within 2-4 business days.
 Original painting dispatch and shipping times vary depending on how recently the piece was completed (i.e. whether or not it needs time to dry/varnish) and where you're located.
 Drying can take up to three weeks.
 Domestic orders are usually delivered within 4 business days of dispatch.
 International orders vary more but usually arrive within two to three weeks of dispatch.
-I am a one-woman team so please be patient with shipping and handling times!
+I am a one-woman team so please be patient with shipping and handling times! :)

 How are original paintings shipped?